jaim12005/Mistral_Markitdown/README.md

 | `MAX_CONCURRENT_FILES` | `5` | Batch processing concurrency |
 | `GENERATE_TXT_OUTPUT` | `true` | Create .txt files |

-See `.env.example` for 50+ configuration options with detailed explanations.
+**Configuration Options:** This README documents all 50+ configuration options.
+Create a `.env` file with your settings based on the examples throughout this documentation.

 ## Advanced Features Guide